Panel

 Lucy Barron

 Lucy is an Accredited Conservation Architect who specialises in the care, repair and adaptation of heritage buildings, including the design of new buildings within sensitive locations.
-Lucy's work includes advising public clients, private clients and design professionals on the impact of development.
+Lucy's work includes advising public clients, private clients and design professionals on the impact of development as well as retrofitting and the strategic design of heritage estate and town centres.
 She has also produced a number of design guides and planning policy documents.
-Lucy is a visiting lecturer at UWE and heads up the RIBA group within Bath.
+Lucy is a visiting lecturer at UWE, Bath Spa, Bath University and Oxford Brookes, and heads up the RIBA group within Bath.

 • Austen Bates